 Staff has prepared a draft of the report that could be submitted to the Judicial Council on this proposal.
-This draft reflects staff's recommendation that the proposal be recommended for adoption as circulated for public comment.
-The subcommittee's task with respect to this proposal is to:
+This draft reflects the rules subcommittee's recommendation that the proposal be recommended for adoption as circulated for public comment.
+The committee's task with respect to this proposal is to:

-- Discuss the comments received on the proposal and approve or modify staff suggestions for responding to these comments, as reflected in the draft comment chart and draft report to the Judicial Council; and - Discuss and approve or modify staff's draft recommendation to the advisory committee regarding adoption of the proposal, as reflected in the draft report to the Judicial Council.
+- Discuss the comments received on the proposal and approve or modify the rules subcommittee's recommendations for responding to these comments, as reflected in the draft comment chart and draft report to the Judicial Council; and - Discuss and approve or modify the rules subcommittee's recommendation to the advisory committee regarding adoption of the proposal, as reflected in the draft report to the Judicial Council.